angular/angular/aio/content/guide/what-is-angular.md

   - A selector that defines the tag name is when the component is called
 - A TypeScript class that defines the extended behavior the directive will add to the respective HTML element.

-For example, here’s what a custom directive for highlighting an element:
+For example, here’s a custom directive for highlighting an element:

 ```ts
 @Directive({